Sold out. All 4 places filled within 3 days of release.

 • Flights to/from Launceston (LST)

-• Meals and personal expenses (unless provided by accommodation)
+• Meals and personal expenses

-• Personal travel insurance (recommended)
+• Personal travel insurance (strongly recommended)

 Payment + cancellation